 Despite the similar names, each plan comes with vastly different features at very different prices.
 Microsoft outlines some of these differences in a few charts on its website, but trying to determine exactly which one is best for you can involve a lot of thinking and figuring out exactly what you are getting for each plan.

-When deciding whether to sign up for or upgrade to a new Microsoft plan, remember that you should be choosing a plan that can grow with your business.
+When deciding whether to sign up for or upgrade to a new Microsoft plan, remember that you should choose a plan that can grow with your business.
 One of the biggest advantages Microsoft provides with these plans is flexibility.
-Use it wisely, and sign up for a plan that fits your business now, because you can always change your plan.
+Use it wisely and sign up for a plan that fits your business now, because you can always change it.
 Most deals are signed on a yearly basis, but Microsoft provides the opportunity to switch your plan with the Switch Plans button in the admin center.

 What Microsoft offers